It’s a big call - but hear us out.

 - Lack of integration and interoperability

-Customer data and identity is at the core of each of these issues so what happens if we apply knowledge driven identity and access management?
+Customer data and identity is at the core of each of these issues so what happens if we apply data driven identity and access management?

 Let’s take a look.